GeekBrucy/mySnippets/AWS/Certificates/Notes/21_Monitoring_Audit/21_02_Monitoring&Audit_CloudWatch_Alarm.md

 - CloudWatch Alarms are on a single metric
 - Composite Alarms are monitoring the states of multiple other alarms
 - AND and OR conditions
-- Helpful to reduce “alarm noise” by creating complex composite alarms
+- Helpful to reduce "alarm noise" by creating complex composite alarms

 ## EC2 Instance Recovery